techiediaries/techiediaries/_posts/2020/angular-9/2019-06-21-angular-9-dom-queries-viewchild-viewchildren-example.md

 ---
 layout: post
-title: "Angular 8 DOM Queries: ViewChild and ViewChildren Example"
+title: "Angular 9/8 DOM Queries: ViewChild and ViewChildren Example"
 image: "images/content/angular.png"
 excerpt: "The @ViewChild and @ViewChildren decorators in Angular provide  a way to access and manipulate DOM elements, directives and components.
-In this tutorial, we'll see an Angular 8 example of how to use to use the two decorators" tags : [angular , angular8]
+In this tutorial, we'll see an Angular 8 example of how to use to use the two decorators"
+date: 2020-03-03
+categories: angular
+tags : [angular , angular-9]
 ---

 The `@ViewChild` and `@ViewChildren` decorators in Angular provide  a way to access and manipulate DOM elements, directives and components.
-In this tutorial, we'll see an Angular 8 example of how to use the two decorators.
+In this tutorial, we'll see an Angular 9 example of how to use the two decorators.

 You can use `ViewChild` if you need to query one element from the DOM and `ViewChildren` for multiple elements.